 Drs.
-Berkowitz, Lucas, and Klos have extensive experience working with high school teacher fellows.
-The Fellow will also be mentored by Ashley Alred (Cary Education Program Leader) in the education component of the experience.
+Knights, Lucas, and Klos have extensive experience working as mentors.
+The Fellow will also be mentored by Rebecca Van Tassell (Cary Education Program Leader) in the education component of the experience.

 Through hands-on field and lab studies and mentorship from expert scientists, the Fellow will be able to apply what they learned through MH-YES to facilitate ecological research by their own high school students during the school year.
 They will also contribute to MH-YES by documenting participants’ experiences in the form of video interviews in collaboration with the Cary Institute communications team.

 Work with scientists and educators to mentor students in authentic research!

 Application deadline: April 15, 2023

 MH-YES Teacher Fellows will spend three weeks this summer working with an undergraduate to co-lead research teams made up of 4 high school students, under the mentorship of Cary Institute, Vassar College and Marist College scientists and educators.